Our Family Law solicitors are proud to approach their client’s matters with compassion, professionalism and care.

 Do my husband and I need to have marriage counselling before we consider a divorce?

 Divorce is a big step and will have a huge impact on your life.
 Prior to proceeding with an application for divorce we will want to be confident that your relationship has permanently broken down.
-Marriage counselling is a good tool of understanding whether your marriage has broken down, however it is not necessary to engage in counselling if you have decided to divorce.
+Marriage counselling is a good tool of understanding whether your marriage has broken down, however it is not compulsory to engage in counselling if you have decided to divorce.

 Is my divorce advertised / broadcast anywhere?